Plant science at the dinner table: cranberries

 Eating cranberries

-Cranberries are delicious, colorful, and good for you, but getting kids to try cranberries is a different story.
+Cranberries are delicious, colorful and good for you, but getting kids to try cranberries is a different story.
 Cranberries are very tart and do not lend themselves to snacking in their natural state.
-They are available fresh, frozen and dried, and can be used in a variety of recipes that kids will like to make and eat.
+They are available fresh, frozen and dried, and can be used in a variety of recipes that kids might like to make and eat.
 Some examples include:

 - Cranberry salsa